 There has been a lot of confusion in the past month, and specifically the past week about changes that are taking place with Amazon’s various API’s.
-This post is intended to clarify what has happened and explain where things currently stand.
+This post is intended to clarify what has happened with Amazon Book API and explain where things currently stand.

 In 2010, Amazon started to restrict usage on the API.
 Their Efficiency guidelines limited users by default to only 2,000 requests per hour.
 This seems to be the point where Amazon started to really gain control over access to the API.
 Amazon Associates who drove sales to the Amazon.com website were supposed to have this limit increased, based on the number of sales that they helped to bring to the site (although there is some debate if that ever worked).
 People who needed increased limits seem to have been somewhat successful at gaining exceptions to this 2,000 requests/hour limit.
 Presumably, some sellers became exempt, as well as tools that catered to third party sellers.